Greece says banks can tap further 10 billion euros in emergency funds

-ATHENS Greek banks have been given approval to tap an additional 10 billion euros in emergency funding over an existing ceiling if necessary, a Greek government official said in a statement on Thursday.
+ATHENS Greek banks have been given approval to tap an additional 10 billion euros (£7.5 billion pounds) in emergency funding over an existing ceiling if necessary, a Greek government official said in a statement on Thursday.

 The cap was on money that Bank of Greece could lend under the ELA.